EirikHaughom/ADME/Guides/Connected Reservoir DDMS/readme.md

     export ADME_DATA_PARTITION_ID="opendes" # Replace with ADME data partition ID

     ### Expose publicly
-    export PUBLIC_LOAD_BALANCER="true" # If set to true, the connection will be created using a public IP on the AKS load balancer for public access, if you are using private network connectivity (or plan to expose the service to the internet using a different method), set this to false
+    export INTERNAL_LOAD_BALANCER="true" # If set to false, the connection will be created using a public IP on the AKS load balancer for public access, if you are using private network connectivity (or plan to expose the service to the internet using a different method), set this to true

     ### Reservoir DDMS service variables
     export RDDMS_REST_MAIN_URL="http://localhost" # If you use a different method to expose the ETP REST API service to the internet, set this to the public DNS endpoint of the service or custom domain